This post may contain affiliate links. See our affiliate disclaimer here.

 Worth every penny—and likely less than $200.

 Ask the owner if you can have the rig professionally inspected before buying.
 We didn’t buy a truck camper because we made this request and were vehemently denied.
 If the owner isn’t hiding anything, they’ll likely acquiesce.
-This is good mostly for your peace of mind about buying a used RV.
-If your rig passes the third-party inspection, I’d say you’re ready to start negotiating on the price.
+This is good mostly for your peace of mind when buying a used RV.
+If your rig passes the third-party inspection, I’d say you’re ready to start negotiating the price.

 12. Can you extend the warranty?